totti0223/deep_learning_for_biologists_with_keras/README.md

 ![badge](https://img.shields.io/badge/type-classification-blue.svg) ![badge](https://img.shields.io/badge/tag-CNN-green.svg) ![badge](https://img.shields.io/badge/tag-comparison_with_classical_ML-green.svg)

 An introductory notebook to deep learning based image analysis as well as comparing it  with classical machine learning algorithms, furthermore with complete manual image analysis.
-The object of this notebook is to give the readers an implementation of; What does "representative learning" actually mean?
-What do feature selection mean? *Images of rice seeds were provided from S. Nishiuchi at Nagoya Univ. in 2016 (personal communication).*
+The object of this notebook is to give the readers an implementation of; What does "Representative Learning" actually mean?
+What is Feature Selection? *Images of rice seeds were provided from Dr. S. Nishiuchi at Nagoya Univ. in 2016 (personal communication).*

 <br>